Registration and Qualification FAQ

 [NASD Membership and Registration Rule 1021(b) - Definition of Principal]

-The chief compliance officer must be designated on Schedule A of a member's Form BD and must be registered as a General Securities Principal (Series 24).
-If the member's activities are limited to particular areas of the investment banking or securities business, the chief compliance officer may apply for a limited principal registration, such as the Limited Principal Investment Company and Variable Contracts Products (Series 26), Limited Principal Direct Participation Programs (Series 39), and Government Securities Principal.
+The chief compliance officer must be designated on Schedule A of a firm's Form BD and must be registered as a General Securities Principal (Series 24).
+If the firm's activities are limited to particular areas of the investment banking or securities business, the chief compliance officer may apply for a limited principal registration, such as the Limited Principal Investment Company and Variable Contracts Products (Series 26), Limited Principal Direct Participation Programs (Series 39), and Government Securities Principal.
 For more information refer to Notice to Members 01-51.

 4. Does FINRA accept the NYSE Compliance Official Examination in lieu of the FINRA qualification examinations?

-Yes, to avoid imposing duplicative examination requirements on dual NASD/NYSE members, FINRA will accept, for purposes of chief compliance officer registration, the NYSE Series 14 Compliance Official examination in lieu of the FINRA Series 24, Series 26, or Series 39 principal examinations.
+Yes, to avoid imposing duplicative examination requirements on dual FINRA/NYSE members, FINRA will accept, for purposes of chief compliance officer registration, the NYSE Series 14 Compliance Official examination in lieu of the FINRA Series 24, Series 26, or Series 39 principal examinations.
 However, note that the chief compliance officers who passed the Series 14 Examination will be required to satisfy the pre-requisite requirement before the general securities principal approval is granted.

 6. Can I continue to service my customers' accounts before my re-registration becomes effective with my new employer member?